Next Dates available for booking:

 To register, please purchase the course, and we will send you all the necessary links and information.

 Who is this Programme for?
 You will find this programme useful and beneficial if you are:

 - a complete beginner or a volunteer interpreter wishing to develop your skills, or

 - a translator who would like to branch out into interpreting, or

 Why do I need to take this course?
 Interpreting requires a high-level of professionalism and knowledge of specific terminology.
-As a community interpreter, you will be working with sensitive and confidential communications.
+As a public service / community interpreter, you will be working with sensitive and confidential communications.
 This course will prepare you for these challenges and ensure that you are highly professional and discreet in your work.

 STRUCTURE AND CONTENTS OF THE PROGRAMME

 - This programme is delivered through three live two-hour webinars each covering a specific module.

 - Each module includes theory and practical examples and exercises.